 Project ALS is moving closer to the first effective ALS treatments because Jenifer Estess knew that complicated problems are solved faster when people work together.

 In 20 years, Project ALS has raised over $90 million, directing between 80-93% annually to research programs.

 “At Project ALS we believe that if you assemble a world class group of researchers and clinicians and have them work together as a team, enormous progress can be made in ALS research.”

-– Robert S. Kaplan, Chairman, Project ALS Board of Directors, President & CEO, Federal Reserve Bank, Dallas
+– Robert S. Kaplan, Chairman, Project ALS Board of Directors, Former President & CEO of the Federal Reserve Bank of Dallas

 BOARD OF DIRECTORS

 PETER J. HULBERT